Optimization landscapes of variational quantum algorithms: Preliminaries

 This assumption ensures that $\boldsymbol{\theta}^\prime$ is a critical point of $F(\boldsymbol{\theta})$ if and only if $U(\boldsymbol{\theta}^\prime)$ is a critical point of $F(U)$, and furthermore, the type of $\boldsymbol{\theta}^\prime$ (local maximum, minimum, or saddle) is identical to that of $U(\boldsymbol{\theta}^\prime)$~\cite{Wu2007,Ge2022}.
 Consequently, the landscape equivalence, up to the second order, is established for $F(\boldsymbol{\theta})$ and $F(U)$, and correspondingly, Eq.~(\ref{map}) is strengthened to

 with the second-order equivalence $\rightleftharpoons$, allowing us to focus on the optimization landscape $\mathcal{L}_{U}(F)$ for $F(\boldsymbol{\theta})$.

-It is remarked that the above assumptions are ${\it strong}$, in the sense that Assumption~\ref{assm1} needs sufficiently many parameters and Assumption~\ref{assm2} requires any local direction around parameters attainable, which may not always be satisfied~\cite{Ge2021,Anschuetz2022}.
-If FTs still emerge on optimization landscapes under these assumptions, then their appearance cannot be solely attributed to insufficiency of tunable parameters.
+It is remarked that the above assumptions are ${\it strong}$, in the sense that Assumption~\ref{assm1} needs sufficiently many parameters and Assumption~\ref{assm2} requires any local direction around parameters be attainable, which may not always be satisfied~\cite{Ge2021,Anschuetz2022}.
 It is also pointed out that they have been used in quantum optimal control theory to study control landscapes~\cite{Wu2008,Wu2007,Hsieh2010,Rabitz2004,Rabitz2005}.